logo image

 Rossend Castle was built from 1119 as the Tower of Kingorne Wester.
 The building was later named Burntisland Castle, then in 1382, named Abbot's Hall, after becoming home of the Abbot of Dunfermline.
 The Castle has changed ownership many times over the years and been extended.
 It is now used as offices for a local Architect business.

-Mary Somerville House is situated between the High Street and Old Parish Church, a short walk up Kirkgate, on Somerville Square.
-Mary lived here form a child to young woman.
+Mary Somerville House is between the High Street and Old Parish Church, a short walk up Kirkgate, on Somerville Square.
+Mary lived here from a child to young woman.
 She went on to become a famous Astronomer.
 You cannot enter the house, just read the Plaque above the door.

 The Beacon Leisure Centre is a short walk south of the High Street by the Beach and vast Links Park.
 The Beacon has a Pool with Wave Machine and Flumes, Fitness Centre, Astro Park, and a Skate Park.
 The Beacon opened in 1997, on the site of an open air bathing pool that closed in 1979.